CODE OF STUDENT PROFESSIONAL RESPONSIBILITY AND UNIVERSITY POLICY STATEMENTS

 iii.
 At the close of the hearing, the Disciplinary Hearing Committee shall deliberate privately.
-The Committee will, by majority vote, make and deliver to the Chancellor of the Law Center (a) written findings of fact and conclusions concerning the complaint; and (b) written recommendations concerning the proper disposition of the case.
+The Committee will, by majority vote, make and deliver to the Law Chancellor and Dean (a) written findings of fact and conclusions concerning the complaint; and (b) written recommendations concerning the proper disposition of the case.
 Any concurring or dissenting views of a Committee member, including the Chair of the Disciplinary Committee, shall be included in the report.

 - Sanctions.
 If the Disciplinary Hearing Committee finds that by clear and convincing evidence the student committed a violation included in the complaint, the Committee may recommend any appropriate sanction or combination of sanctions.
 Sanctions include, but are not limited to recommending that the student be: